Saltwater

 IMG_2875

 Saltwater fly and lure fishing can often be very challenging in Irish weather conditions and Game Fishing Ireland recommends a minimum of two consecutive guided days to improve your chances.
 Customers choosing saltwater fly-fishing for bass need to be able to double-haul with a single handed fly rod or overhead cast efficiently with a double-handed rod.
-Chestwaders are also essential for some locations.
+Chest waders are also essential for some locations.

 Darren with his first ever sea bass.